?> Skip to content

 Mary Shaw is a solicitor, family mediator and collaborative lawyer who routinely works online via videoconference.
 She offers options meetings (to explore what separation path could be best for you), MIAMs, Mediation and Collaborative Practice, all online.
 She helps with the technology and it’s easy to join a meeting if you have a smart phone, tablet or laptop.

-The team of family solicitors at David Gray is fully operational and working from home desks to help and advise you on court work, both ongoing and emergency work, arbitration, negotiation, collaborative practice, family mediation, child custody mediation, MIAMs and options meetings.
+The team of family lawyers in Newcastle at David Gray is fully operational and working from home desks to help and advise you on court work, both ongoing and emergency work, arbitration, negotiation, collaborative practice, family mediation, child custody mediation, MIAMs and options meetings.
 Please contact us by email or call Louise Law on 0191 243 8163

 Search the site